 ‘Satan rose up against Israel and incited David to take a census.’
 1 Chronicles 21:1 NIV

-Fresh from a major victory over the Philistines, King David made a major mistake.
-Instead of trusting God for his next battle, he conducted a census designed to measure his military power and determine his chances of winning.
+Fresh from a victory over the Philistines, King David made a big mistake.
+Instead of trusting God for his next battle, he conducted a census designed to measure his military might and assess his chances of winning.
 As a result, seventy thousand Israelites perished.
-This story teaches us three very important lessons about leadership responsibility:
+Three very important principles of leadership responsibility are:

 (1) As a leader, you’re Satan’s special target.
 He knows that in order to get to others, he must go through you, so he will use every strategy he has to bring you down.
 ‘Satan rose up against Israel and incited David to take a census.’
-The average board of directors would probably have considered it a good idea, but God saw it as an act of arrogance and unbelief.
+The average advisor would probably have considered a head count a good idea, but God saw it as arrogance and unbelief.

 (2) Don’t be presumptuous.
 Don’t let your last victory make you overconfident about your next battle.
-There will never be a time when you don’t need God!
-The fact that God had just granted David a great victory should have made him more, not less, dependent on God.
+There’ll never be a time when you don’t need God!
+The fact that God had just granted David a massive victory should have made him more, not less, dependent on God.
 Paul wrote, ‘Not that we are competent in ourselves to claim anything for ourselves, but our competence comes from God.
 He has made us competent.’
 (2 Corinthians 3:5–6 NIV)

 The Word for Today is authored by Bob and Debby Gass and published under licence from UCB International Copyright 2023